alexandrabschwartz/code-sparse-solver/README.md

 ## relaxationSPARSE

-This function takes two vectors, a relaxation parameter and a type of relaxation functions as input and passes this data on to the specified relaxation function. at the momen, SCHOLTES, STEFFENSEN, SCHWARTZ and KADRANI are possible.
+This function takes two vectors, a relaxation parameter and a type of relaxation functions as input and passes this data on to the specified relaxation function.
+At the moment, SCHOLTES, STEFFENSEN, SCHWARTZ and KADRANI are possible.
 If you want to add more types, you have to register them here.

 ## relaxationSPARSE_scholtes, relaxationSPARSE_steffensen, relaxationSPARSE_schwartz, relaxationSPARSE_kadrani